-7. Place the input shaft assembly onto the gear housing; then secure with the existing cap screws.
-Tighten to specifications.
+7. Place the input shaft housing assembly onto the gear housing; then secure with the existing cap screws.
+Tighten to 23 ft-lb.

-■ NOTE: If a new gear housing is being installed, tighten the cap screws to 3.5-4.3 kg-m (25-31 ft-lb).
+■NOTE: If a new gear housing is being installed, tighten the cap screws to 25-31 ft-lb.

-8. Install the proper shim onto the ring gear spider assembly making sure the chamfer side of the shim is facing toward the ring gear.
+- CD110 - 8.
+Install the proper shim onto the ring gear spider assembly making sure the chamfer side of the shim is facing toward the ring gear.
 Install the ring gear in the housing; then install the outside shim with the chamfer side of the shim toward the ring gear.

-■ NOTE: The spider and ring gear assembly must be replaced as a complete unit.
+■NOTE: The spider and ring gear assembly must be replaced as a complete unit.